swizzin/docs.swizzin.ltd/docs/applications/rtorrent.md

 ```
 This command will compile and configure rTorrent for use on your slot.

+Before installation, you'll receive a prompt asking you which version of rTorrent you'd like to install.
+These version tags correspond with recent releases supported for your OS the the `feature-bind` branch.
+The `feature-bind` branch is considered the unstable head of development on GitHub.
+This branch is not guaranteed to compile properly and may fail.
+If it does, please consider reinstalling rTorrent with one of the released versions.

 After installation, there will be two 3 new packages installed: xmlrpc-c, libtorrent-rakshasa, and rtorrent.
 Due to potential packaging conflicts with your distribution's repository, the package `rtorrent` has been held by apt and will not be marked for upgrade.
 You may see apt issue a warning regarding the held `rtorrent` package.
 This is completely normal and it means the apt mark is working as expected.

 ## How to upgrade/downgrade